Select Page

 The National Employment Standards (NES) and personal leave/carer’s leave

 Personal/carer’s leave is provided for in the NES.
-The NES applies to all employers in the dairy industry in Australia, except non national system employers in WA – read more about WA state laws and the National Employment Standards
+The NES applies to all employers in the dairy industry in Australia, except non national system employers in WA – read more about WA state laws and the National Employment Standards.

-Negiotiating more personal/carer’s leave than in the National Employment Standards
+Negotiating more personal/carer’s leave than in the National Employment Standards

-Whilst the NES provide the minimum amount of paid personal/carer’s leave, all employers and employees can negotiate more generous personal/carer’s leave provisions in workplace agreements or as part of a remuneration package
+Whilst the NES provide the minimum amount of paid personal/carer’s leave, all employers and employees can negotiate more generous personal/carer’s leave provisions in workplace agreements or as part of a remuneration package.

 The National Employment Standards (NES) and parental leave

 The National Employment Standards provide for parental leave.
 Under the NES, parental leave is unpaid leave for parents for the birth or adoption of a child.
 It applies to both parents but, except for a period of periods of up to 8 weeks, must be taken at different times.
-The NES about parental leave applies to all employers in Australia, including non national system employers in WA.
+The NES about parental leave applies to all employers in Australia, including non-national system employers in WA.

 The federal paid parental leave scheme came into operation on 1 January 2011 – read more about the Paid Parental Leave scheme.